vide41986/rasa/README.md

 ## Deployment on Coolify

-1. Create a new project in Coolify
+1. Log in to your Coolify dashboard

+2. Create New Resource:
+   - Click "Create New Resource"
+   - Select "Application"
+   - Choose "Docker Compose"

+3. Connect Repository:
-2. Connect your Git repository
+   - Select your GitHub repository
-3. Set the following environment variables:
+   - Choose the main branch
+   - Click "Next"

+4. Configure Environment Variables:
+   Required:
    - `OPENAI_API_KEY`: Your OpenAI API key
+   Optional:
+   - `RASA_CORS_ORIGINS`: "*" (or your specific domain)
+   - `RASA_DEBUG`: "true" (for debugging)

+5. Build and Deploy:
+   - Click "Deploy"
+   - Wait for the build process to complete
+   - Both Rasa and Actions servers will be deployed

+6. Verify Deployment:
+   - Check the Coolify logs for any issues
-4. Coolify will automatically build and deploy using the provided Dockerfile
+   - Test the bot using the provided endpoints
+   - Rasa API will be available at: `https://your-coolify-domain/`
+   - Actions server will be available at: `https://your-coolify-domain:5055/`

+7. Health Checks:
+   - Rasa server: `GET /status`
+   - Actions server: `GET /health`

 ## API Endpoints